-The FHA 203(k) is The Department of Housing and Urban Development's (HUD) version of a construction loan specifically designed for rehabilitation (rehab) or remodeling of existing owner occupied homes, including single family and two to four units and condominiums.
+HUD's (Housing and Urban Development) version of a construction loan specifically designed for rehabilitation of existing owner occupied homes, including single family, two to four units and condominiums.

 |The current basic standard mortgage limits for FHA loans are